-Mr. Schron asked Assistant Deputy Clerk Carter to call the roll.
-Committee members Schron, Jones, Greenspan and Simon were in attendance and a quorum was determined.
-Committee member Brady was absent from the meeting.
-Councilmember Miller was also in attendance.
+Mr. Schron asked Deputy Clerk Muller to call the roll.
+Committee members Schron, Jones and Greenspan were in attendance and a quorum was determined.
+Committee members Brady and Simon were absent from the meeting.

 3. PUBLIC COMMENT RELATED TO THE AGENDA